-The event, held annually on the first Sunday in March, will see local groups and community members taking part in clean ups across parks, bushland, beaches and waterways.
+The annual event will see local groups and community members taking part in clean ups across parks, bushland, beaches and waterways.

-Clean Up Australia managing director Terrie-Ann Johnson said volunteers would be continuing the legacy of Clean Up founder Ian Kiernan, who died in October 2018.
+Clean Up Australia managing director Terrie-Ann Johnson said volunteers would continue the legacy of founder Ian Kiernan, who died in October 2018.

 Wellington Point Recreation Reserve

 A clean up event will be hosted by Keep Queensland Beautiful at Wellington Point Recreation Reserve from 9am to 11am.
 People are advised to wear proper footwear and sun protection and bring a water bottle.
 Bags, gloves and pickup tools provided.
 A sausage sizzle will take place after the event.

 John Fredericks Park